mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ### NOTES
 Total Time: **195 minutes** &nbsp; Distance: **82 km**

 The only thing noticed in the morning were my metatarsals ([yesterday strides](javascript:flick('sat');)?)
-Headache is gone and that's what I amn relieved about.
+Headache was gone and that's what I am most relieved about.

 Starting the ride, I made a mental note of how tired my legs felt at the _Switch Bridge_.